GReturn/GReturn/README.md

   - Other than computers, I also like Physics, Chemistry, and Astronomy!
   - I have a love-hate relationship with Mathematics
   - I love teaching!
-  - In love with K 💛 (inserting this; she's not gonna see it anyway.)
+  - In love with K 💛 She hates me tho... (inserting this; she's not gonna see it anyway.)

 ---